kujenga/website/content/about.md

 +++
 date = "2015-06-16T22:59:46-04:00"
 title = "About"
-description = "I've been building things all my life"
+subtitle = "I've been building things all my life" description = """
+Today, my work focuses on bringing collaborative AI to the Salesforce platform by building AI capabilities and user experiences that harness information in unstructured content.
+I joined Salesforce when Diffeo was acquired in November 2019.

+I co-founded Diffeo and Meta Search with the goal of helping to make sense of the world's information, leading our engineering teams to build a platform to that end.
+"""
+profileImg = "images/me/hawaii-500px.jpeg"

 +++

-Bringing Collaborative AI to the Salesforce platform, following on from the acquisition of Diffeo by Salesforce in 2019.
-I co-founded Meta Search and Diffeo to help make sense of the world's information.
-I've been building products and leading engineering teams in startup and now enterprise environments since 2013.

 ## Experience